Confessions of a Peaks Island Recreational Lobsterman:

 Luckily, my incorrect answers were circled in red.
 I passed the retest.
 A week later, my lobster tags arrived in the mail.

 A commercial lobsterman friend of mine gave me a few of his old traps and a pile of line and threw in a few old bait bags.
-I purchased 5 buoys and painted them red-white-and green (recreational lobstermen can fish only 5 traps).
+I purchased 5 buoys and painted them red-white-and green (while commercial lobstermen can fish up to 800 traps, recreational lobstermen are limited to only 5).
 Then I plunked my traps near some rotting pilings in Portland harbor.
 It looked promising.
 I wondered why there weren’t other buoys nearby.
 When I returned 3 days later and pulled the traps, the first came up with 3 undersized lobsters–which I dutifully threw back.
 The second seemed to be stuck on the bottom.
 I pulled hard.
 It didn’t budge.
 I pulled harder.
 No go.
 Then I had an idea; I wrapped the line around a sturdy cleat on the stern of my sixteen-foot boat, DASAKAMO, and gunned the motor.
 That should do it.
 The trap didn’t budge.
 Abruptly, my stern was nearly pulled under as the line stretched taut.
-Sea-water flooded over the engine.
+Seawater flooded over the engine.
 Whoa!

 Mistake #2: If there are no lobster buoys nearby, there’s usually a good reason.